Merrill Provosts

 elizabethabrams-thumbnail

-Elizabeth Abrams had been Provost of Merrill College from 2012-2023.
+Elizabeth Abrams was the Provost of Merrill College from 2012-2023.
 In 2000, she began her affiliation with the colleges in the first year of her appointment at UC Santa Cruz, and has taught first quarter college frosh in the Core courses at Porter, Kresge, and Merrill Colleges.
 A member of the Writing Program, which she chaired for six years, she worked closely with college provosts to ensure the consistency and effectiveness of the lower-division writing curriculum at UCSC; later, as chair of the Council of Provosts, she helped develop UCSC's new Academic Literacy Curriculum, which launched campus wide in 2018.
 Provost Abrams did her graduate work in American Studies at Yale University and her undergraduate work at Wesleyan University and UC Berkeley--with a good-sized break between the two.
 As a former transfer student, she understands the struggles but also the unique values that transfer students bring to UCSC.

-Provost Abrams is an active member of the Academic Senate, having served on the Committee on Teaching, and having chaired the Committee on Committees and the Committees on Faculty Welfare, Preparatory Education, and Affirmative Action and Diversity.
+Former Provost Abrams is an active member of the Academic Senate, having served on the Committee on Teaching, and having chaired the Committee on Committees and the Committees on Faculty Welfare, Preparatory Education, and Affirmative Action and Diversity.
 Prior to arriving at UC Santa Cruz, Lecturer Abrams taught for six years at Harvard University’s Expository Writing Program, where she developed teaching and learning guides for the Harvard Writing Project.

 In her spare time, Provost Abrams takes long walks around the campus and on West Cliff with the family dog, Luna; spends as much time as possible on pleasure reading, and surfs cooking blogs.
 She also chases after her rascally cat, Smokey, who likes to make jailbreaks.